eldarflour/eldarflour.github.io/usr/a-healthy-diet.md

 **Land,** *a third of an acre* includes space for paths and storage, such as in a layout of *2 strips, each 520m × 1m with a 2ft path between*.
-A good location will have a [source of water](https://en.wikipedia.org/wiki/Rainwater_harvesting_in_the_United_Kingdom).
-With any extra space, plant fruit and nut trees.
+A good location will have a [source of water](https://en.wikipedia.org/wiki/Rainwater_harvesting_in_the_United_Kingdom#History), and with any extra space, plant fruit and nut trees.
 ::::

 :::: {#nutrition .nutrition .column}